KhushiiChoudhary/GTM_Analysis/README.md

 # GTM Analysis — E-Commerce Behavior Case Study

-A hands-on, step-by-step project to learn **Go-To-Market (GTM) Analysis** using real e-commerce event data.
+End-to-end Go-To-Market analysis on real e-commerce event data.
-By the end of this project, you will be able to build a full funnel analysis, identify drop-off points, segment users, and present data-backed GTM recommendations.
+Covers funnel building, drop-off analysis, user segmentation, and data-backed recommendations.

 ---

 ## What is GTM Analysis?

-**Go-To-Market (GTM) Analysis** is the process of understanding *how users move through your product or store*, where they drop off, and what drives them to convert (buy, subscribe, sign up).
+GTM (Go-To-Market) analysis is the process of understanding how users move through your product — where they drop off and what drives them to convert.

-It answers:
-- Are people discovering your product? → **Awareness**
-- Are people engaging with it? → **Consideration**
-- Are people buying it? → **Conversion**
-- Are people coming back? → **Retention**

----

-## Project Structure
+The core funnel for e-commerce:

 ```
-GTM_Analysis/
-├── data/                     ← Put your CSV files here
-│   └── 2019-Oct.csv
-├── notebooks/                ← All analysis notebooks live here
-│   ├── 01_data_exploration.ipynb
-│   ├── 02_funnel_analysis.ipynb
-│   ├── 03_dropoff_analysis.ipynb
-│   ├── 04_segmentation.ipynb
-│   └── 05_recommendations.ipynb
-├── outputs/                  ← Saved charts and exports
-├── README.md                 ← This file
-└── requirements.txt          ← Python dependencies
+View  →  Add to Cart  →  Purchase
 ```

+Each arrow is a conversion rate.
+GTM analysis finds where those rates are low and why.

 ---